Accessibility settings in F2

 Extended screen reader support

-Tick the box to enable the use of a screen reader in F2.
+Tick the box to better support the use of a screen reader in F2.

 F2 must be restarted for the changes to take effect.